spsforks/QB64-Wiki/PAINT.md

 > *Explanation:* If the [DRAW](DRAW) string is fully closed, the end values should each be 0.
 In the example, the proper result should be 4, 4 as there is a BF4 offset for PAINT which cannot be on a border.
 The result is 4, 5 because the shape is not completely closed.

-*Example 3:* Tiling using PAINT to create a red brick pattern inside a yellow border:
+Tiling using PAINT to create a red brick pattern inside a yellow border:

 ```vb